willthames/ansible-review/README.md

 * `find . -type f | xargs ansible-review` will review all files in the current folder (and all subfolders), even if they're not checked into git
-* `ansible-review ./*` will review all the files in the current folder (but not subfolders: bash will expand the `./*` glob into a list of files in the current folder).

 # Reviews